 In case of a medical emergency, dial 112 for an ambulance.
 If you have travel insurance, contact your insurance provider immediately for assistance.
 Major cities in Laos have hospitals with international standards of care.

 Recap: Is Laos Safe to Visit?
-(See Also: Is It Safe To Visit Friends Right Now?
-During The Pandemic)
+(See Also: Is Puerto Rico Safe to Visit After the Earthquake?
+A Traveler’s Guide)

 Laos is generally considered a safe country for tourists, with a low crime rate and friendly locals.
 However, it’s important to be aware of potential risks and take necessary precautions to ensure a safe and enjoyable trip.
 By following the tips outlined in this guide, you can minimize your risk of encountering problems and make the most of your experience in this beautiful Southeast Asian nation.